 The Texas Property Tax Code, under Sec.
 25.18, requires each appraisal office to implement a plan to update appraised values for real property at least once every three years.
-The district's current policy is to conduct a general reappraisal of real and business personal property value every other year, meaning that a property's appraised value is established and reviewed for equality and uniformity on a bi-annual basis.
-2019 is designated as a reappraisal year, and the district makes every effort to conduct an annual onsite field review of real property and personal property is inspected on an annual basis.
+The district's current policy is to conduct a general reappraisal of real and business personal property value every other year, meaning that a property's appraised value is established and reviewed for equality and uniformity on a biennial basis.
+PCAD makes every effort to conduct an annual onsite field review of real property and personal property is inspected on an annual basis.

 The appraised value of real and business personal property is calculated using specific information and data about each property.
-Using computer-assisted mass appraisal (CAMA) programs, and generally recognized appraisal methods and techniques, registered and trained appraisers compare the subject property information with the data for similar properties, and with recent market data.
+Using a computer-assisted mass appraisal (CAMA) software system, and generally recognized appraisal methods and techniques, registered and trained appraisers compare the subject property information with the data for similar properties, and with recent market data.
 The district adheres to the standards of the International Association of Assessing Officers (IAAO) regarding its appraisal practices and procedures, and subscribes to the standards promulgated by the Appraisal Foundation known as the Uniform Standards of Professional Appraisal Practice (USPAP) to the extent they are applicable.
 Chapter 23 of the Texas Property Tax code contains statutes dealing with appraisal methods and procedures.
-Section 23.01 of this chapter was amended in 1997 to specify that appraisal districts are required to comply with the mass appraisal standards of USPAP (Standard Five & Six) when the appraised value of a property is established using mass appraisal techniques.
+Section 23.01 of this chapter was amended in 1997 to specify that appraisal districts are required to comply with the mass appraisal standards of USPAP (Standard 5 & 6) when the appraised value of a property is established using mass appraisal techniques.
 In cases where the appraisal district contracts for professional valuation services, the contract that is entered into by each appraisal firm requires adherence to similar professional standards.